your ultimate smoke detectors GUIDE

 SINGLE STOREY HOME: 1 AT THE CENTER OF THE LIVING ROOM AND 1 ALONG THE CORRIDOR

-For multi storey home, we recommend installation of 1 at every storey and if the circulation area of the storey exceeds 70 square meters, at least 2 smoke alarms to be installed.
+For multi storey home, we recommend installation of 1 at every storey and if the circulation area of the storey exceeds 70 square meters, at least 2 smoke detectors to be installed.

 MULTI STOREY HOME: 1 AT EVERY STOREY OR 2 IF AREA EXCEEDS 70M2

-Other than dead air space, what other places to avoid installation of smoke alarms?
+Other than dead air space, what other places to avoid installation of smoke detectors?

-In general, smoke alarms are to be located along the planned fire escape path.
+In general, smoke detectors are to be located along the planned fire escape path.
 Every house fire escape path will differ.
-However there are certain areas that you need to be mindful of in for the smoke alarm to perform optimally and reduce chances of false / nuisance alarms.
+However there are certain areas that you need to be mindful of in for the smoke detector to perform optimally and reduce chances of false / nuisance alarms.

 If you do not know what is dead air space, refer to this Question.

 There are certain locations that are notorious in creating false alarms (aka nuisance alarms) for smoke detectors, something you want to actively avoid.
 A couple of false alarms may result in you or your family ignoring a real alarm that can have devastating consequences.